GibilGibil

 gibil exec config-test --script ./setup.sh --json

-gibil exec base64-encodes the script, transfers it to the server, runs it, and returns structured output.
+gibil exec base64-encodes the script, transfers it, runs it, and returns structured output.
 Safe for any script type.

 What you can test